-- Action 1.
-Check with the patient how and when the prescription was requested - ?
+Action 1.
+Check with the patient how and when the prescription was requested

+- ?
 Is this an acute prescription?
 If so, when was the prescription issued?
 Prescriptions may take several minutes before they are available to download. - ?
 Is this regular medication?
 If so, how and when was it ordered?
 Is the prescription overdue or is the patient's expectation unreasonable?
 Repeat prescriptions may take 48 hours or more to be processed and available at the pharmacy. - ?
 Is this an electronic Repeat Dispensing prescription?
 This type of prescription can only be downloaded once the previous prescription in the batch has been completed (fully dispensed or items marked as not dispensed). - Action 2.
 Poll (request prescriptions) from the spine to see if the prescription has recently become available to download. - Action 3.
 Check the patient's nominated pharmacy using your PMR system to confirm which pharmacy should have received the prescription.
 If not your pharmacy, direct the patient to the registered nominated pharmacy or if the patient is unwilling to travel to that pharmacy, ring to arrange for the prescription to be returned to the spine, from where it can be downloaded following a change to the registered patient nomination.

 - Action 4.
+Search for missing prescriptions using the HSCIC prescription trace facility available at https://portal2.national.ncrs.nhs.uk/prescriptionsadmin (needs N3 connection and smartcard) using the prescription patient NHS number if you have this on your computer system i.e. the patient has been to you before. - Action 5.
 If no prescription is available, contact the surgery to check that the prescription has been sent (prepared, electronically signed by the prescriber and posted to the spine).
 If it hasn't, ask them to release the prescription.
-If it has been released but is still not available, then ask them to print a prescription token and fax it to you. - Action 5.
+If it has been released but is still not available, then ask them to print a prescription token and fax it to you. - Action 6.
 Dispense the medication using the information given on the faxed prescription token.
 A legal prescription will need to be received later to authorise this supply.
 If this is not forthcoming within a reasonable timeframe, contact the surgery requesting them to cancel the original prescription and to issue a replacement prescription, either electronically or as a paper FP10.